MK2112/nn-zero-to-hero-notes/T003 - Software in the era of AI/T003 - Software_in_the_era_of_AI - Notes.md

 #### Beyond the Vibe

-We've discussed vibe coding already.
-It is a fun way to get started with software engineering, but it is certainly not a final goal.<br>
+We already discussed vibe coding and found it a fun way to get started with actual software engineering, but it is certainly a stepping stone, not a final goal.<br>
-And actually, the entire "allure of vibing" finds a comically abrupt halt once your code starts interfacing with the real world, e.g., with payment processors.<br>
+And, actually, **the entire "allure of vibing" finds a comically abrupt halt once your code starts interfacing with the real world**, e.g., with payment processors.<br>
-Andrej's app [Menugen](https://menugen.app/) took a couple hours to build, and then *a week* to actually work in the real world, with integrated payments, etc.
+Andrej reported that his app [Menugen](https://menugen.app/) took a couple hours to build, and then *a week* to actually get to work in the real world, with integrated payments, etc.

-This will be an increasingly common bottleneck to AI-accelerated software development.
-And therefore...
+This will foreseeably remain a common bottleneck to AI-accelerated software development.
+Augmentation, not replacement.
+Checking and validating is key.

 #### Build For Agents